 A STORY in a BUILDING, the average structural ceiling level of which is four feet or more above the average level of finished grade where such grade abuts the exterior wall of such BUILDING and the floor level of which is below finished grade at any point on the periphery of the BUILDING.
-A BASEMENT may contain HABITABLE SPACE.
+A BASEMENT may contain HABITABLE SPACE as permitted by local and state Building Code.